LeeC77/bluetooth_sma_2_json_cli/Readme.md

     Note If Windows Defender is blocking the creation of the virtual environment, you'll need to temporarily disable the controlled folder access or add an exception.
 Here's how to resolve this:

-    Open Windows Security (Windows Defender)
+    1. Open Windows Security (Windows Defender)
-    Click on "Virus & threat protection"
+    1. Click on "Virus & threat protection"
-    Scroll down to "Controlled folder access"
+    1. Scroll down to "Controlled folder access"
-    Click "Manage Controlled folder access"
+    1. Click "Manage Controlled folder access"

     Either:
+    1. Temporarily turn off "Controlled folder access"

+    OR
-    Temporarily turn off "Controlled folder access" OR Click "Allow an app through Controlled folder access" Click "Add an allowed app"
+    1. Click "Allow an app through Controlled folder access"
+    1. Click "Add an allowed app"
-    Browse to and select:
+    1. Browse to and select:
     ```C:\Users\[YourUsername]\AppData\Local\Programs\Python\Python[xxx]\python.exe```

-* In VsCode : Create Environment command in the command pallet CTRL+SHIFT+P.
+* In VsCode : Create Environment command in the command pallet.

+    1. CTRL+SHIFT+P  and select 'Python: Create Environment'

-    Select "Venv"
+    1. Select "Venv"

-    Select Python version
+    1. Select Python version

-    Set the environment name e.g. ".python_virtual_env"
+    1. Set the environment name e.g. ".python_virtual_env"

-    Skip the module install for now
+    1. Skip the module install for now

-* Once the virtual environment is created, use the Python: Select Interpreter command in the command pallet CTRL+SHIFT+P and 'Select Interpreter' for the newly created virtual environment.
+* Once the virtual environment is created, use the Python: Select Interpreter command in the command pallet.

+    1. CTRL+SHIFT+P and 'Select Interpreter' for the newly created virtual environment.
 * The command prompt should be preceded with green text  sating the name of the virtual environment.
 * With this virtual environment selected, when you install packages using pip, they will only be installed in this environment.